I Made a Ghostbusters Shakespeare Parody!

 1. Mercutio is a Montegue now.
 This matters because in Shakespeare’s version, he was related to the Prince, which is why the Prince takes pity on Romeo for avenging Tybalt’s death.
 Changing his allegiance robs his death of some of the tragedy that he was a neutral party who got caught up in other people’s quarrels.

-2. Tybalt is in love with Juliet, which admittedly, I’ve seen in other productions.
+2. Tybalt is in love with his cousin Juliet, (which admittedly I’ve seen in other productions).
 It gives him more motivation to hate Romeo and makes him even more distasteful to the audience.

 3. Sampson and Gregory appear, but they are not named, nor do they bite a thumb.